The people who announce their humility most loudly are never humble, and the people who are actually modest rarely describe themselves that way.

 The older word for part of this virtue is modesty, but the secular standard is clearer as truthful self-presentation.
 This is not self-deprecation.
 It is not pretending to be less capable than you are, or refusing to acknowledge real achievement, or performing smallness to seem socially safe.
 False humility is its own kind of dishonesty, and it is often just vanity wearing the wrong clothes.
 The truthful self-presentation this chapter is about is something more precise: a calibrated relationship between what you have done and how much attention you call to it.
 It is proportion.
 It is the recognition that other people exist in the room.

-The case for truthful self-presentation begins with objective reality: attention is a shared resource, and social trust is damaged when a person repeatedly distorts the room around their own need to be seen.
-The golden rule asks whether you would want every conversation turned into someone else's credential display, grievance, or subtle demand for admiration.
-If not, then this standard is not a command to hide.
-It is the disciplined habit of representing yourself truthfully without making your self-importance the cost of everyone else's presence.
+The golden rule asks whether you would want every conversation turned into someone else's credential display, grievance, beauty performance, or subtle demand for admiration.
+If not, then truthful self-presentation is not a command to hide.
+It is the disciplined habit of representing yourself accurately without making your self-importance the cost of everyone else's presence.

 What Self-Promotion Actually Signals